STOCD/OSCR-UI/distribution/README.md

 And `pacman -Qs oscr-ui` to confirm that it is registered, just as a sanity check.

 For debugging `pacman -Ql oscr-ui` lists where everything registers under that package is located (the assets and `.desktop` files, to ensure the `PKGBUILD` file was defined properly)

-There might be equivalent apt commands but I don't remember them off the top of my head because I use primarily Arch.
-However it might not be necessary from what I've seen with `fpm` and how `.deb` files work?
-Unsure